|

 on October 3, 1922, to fill the vacancy caused by the death of Thomas E.

-to occupy a seat in the United States Senate; the Senator who, having served
+woman to occupy a seat in the United States Senate; engaged as a writer and

-in Cartersville, Ga., until her death in Atlanta, Ga., January 24, 1930;
+lecturer and resided in Cartersville, Ga., until her death in Atlanta, Ga.,

-interment in Oak Hill Cemetery, Cartersville, Ga.
+January 24, 1930; interment in Oak Hill Cemetery, Cartersville, Ga.

 BibliographyDictionary of American Biography; Felton,